ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/executive.md

 The following roadmap outlines the key steps for implementing the strategic vision:

-### Phase 1: Feature Parity Assessment (1-2 weeks)
+### Phase 1: Feature Parity Assessment (1-2 weeks) - COMPLETED
-- Create a complete inventory of all Streamlit pages and features
+- ✓ Create a complete inventory of all Streamlit pages and features
-- Assess the implementation status of each feature in the Flask version
+- ✓ Assess the implementation status of each feature in the Flask version
-- Create a detailed migration plan for each feature
+- ✓ Create a detailed migration plan for each feature

 ### Phase 2: Flask Implementation Completion (4-6 weeks)
-- Implement high-priority features (file browser, connection management, data visualization)
+- Implement high-priority features (plugin connection management, complete existing pages)
-- Implement medium-priority features (user preferences, data analysis tools)
+- Implement medium-priority features (about page, cBioPortal browser, Dropbox integration, etc.)
-- Implement low-priority features (experimental or rarely used features)
+- Implement low-priority features (analytics dashboard, chat interface, feedback collection, etc.)
 - Enhance UI components with Flask-specific capabilities
 - Implement comprehensive testing